Trump golf cart rentals have now cost US taxpayers more than half a million dollars

 US president Donald Trump is almost two weeks into the impeachment hearings that have roiled his administration.
 But it hasn’t prevented him from making some winter plans to play a little golf.

 The president spends a lot of time on the links, almost exclusively at his own properties.
 At the end of October, Trump made his 224th visit to one of his 17 golf courses since assuming office three years ago.
 On each outing, the Secret Service must follow.
-And with that comes a big bill for the American public.
+And with their golf carts comes a big bill for the American public.

 As Trump rides around with his invited guests—on his last visit to the Trump National Golf Course in Potomac, Maryland, he was accompanied by Major League Baseball commissioner Rob Manfred, and Republican senators Lindsey Graham and David Perdue—the Secret Service is never far behind, in their own carts.
 As Quartz first reported, the carts require modifications that allow them to go at least 19 mph, about 5 mph faster than a standard cart.